 Image courtesy of 10Design

-To explore and develop this conversation further, I’ll be publicly practicing Performance-Based Design throughout this year.
-I’ll be publishing projects on the Sefaira and SketchUp blogs so that my peers and the wider AEC industry can learn and teach this design approach with me.
+To explore and develop this conversation further, we’ll be sharing more Performance-Based Design tips and tricks on the Sefaira and SketchUp blogs so that our peers and the wider AEC industry can learn and teach this design approach with us.
 I hope you’ll come along for the ride!